ICB-DCM/pyABC/doc/deploy.rst

 Merge into master
 ~~~~~~~~~~~~~~~~~

-1. create a pull request from develop to master
+1. create a pull request from develop to master,
-2. check that all test on travis pass
+2. check that all test on travis pass,
-3. check that the documentation is up-to-date
+3. check that the documentation is up-to-date,
-4. adapt the version number in ``pyabc/version.py`` (see above)
+4. adapt the version number in ``pyabc/version.py`` (see above),
-5. update the release notes in ``doc/releasenotes.rst``
+5. update the release notes in ``doc/releasenotes.rst``,
-6. request a code review
+6. request a code review,
-7. merge into the orign master branch
+7. merge into the origin master branch.

 To be able to actually perform the merge, sufficient rights may be required.
 Also, at least one review is required.